hzi-bifo/corona_protein_dynamics/README.md

    Your system's GLIBC is outdated.
 Please update it to a newer version.
 The update process will vary depending on your OS distribution.
    In most cases, you can use the pre-built binary in the libs folder without needing to build it manually.
 Only compile the code if the pre-built version does not work.

+3. expansion requires a literal when running with singularity

+   This message can be ignored.